jdeath/Hubspace-Homeassistant/README.md

 If you are having problems, first try renaming the device name in the App.
 Do not use spaces in the name of your lights.
 This code may also fail with names like Office, Bedroom, Fireplace.
 Make it something unique and not the same as a group.
 Hopefully this has been fixed, but still could be issues.

 ### Support for a new model
 Please make an issue if want support for a new model.
 I will need your help to test.
-Get the item loaded in homeassistant as below.
-Set debug:true in configuration as shown below.
+Get the item loaded in homeassistant as above.
+Set debug:true in configuration as shown above.
 Click on the entity in homeassistant, expand the attributes, and send me the model and debug fields.
 Best to PM me these on the homeassistant forums, as there is semi-private information in them.
 Send me these fields with the light set to on/off/etc (you may need to use the app).
 If that doesn't work, I may need better debug logs.
 Then you can add in your configuration.yaml (not in the hubspace section).
 Then you email me your homassistant.log
 ```
 logger:
   default: error